 We're in the midst of sneezing, sniffling, itchy eye season, but you still may want to think twice about popping a pill to soothe your allergy symptoms.

 You may not recognize the name of the class of drugs, but you likely know some of the brands: Benadryl, Dimetapp and Unisom, for example.
-Here's a full list of anticholinergics (PDF) if you want to understand what's in your medicine cabinet.
+Here's a full list of anticholinergics if you want to understand what's in your medicine cabinet.
+(Editor's note: The link in the last sentence was not working earlier, but it has been replaced.)

 Although researchers have known about the link for some time, this is the first time neuroimaging methods have helped determine the cognitive changes associated with the medications.
 Researchers at the Indiana University School of Medicine used brain imaging techniques to look for the physical changes associated with these drugs.
 They studied more than 400 adults with an average age of 73 by giving them a series of neuropsychological tests and cognitive questionnaires, followed by PET scans and MRIs.